The Wild Party (Lippa musical): Act I

-Although Queenie is fully aware that Burrs will threaten her physically, she makes her move on Mr. Black, easily getting him to dance with her ("By Now the Room Was Moving").
+Meanwhile, the rest of the party guests begin to get comfortable, indulging in alcohol and cocaine and growing increasingly intoxicated ("By Now the Room Was Moving").
+Though Queenie is fully aware that Burrs will threaten her physically, she makes her move on Mr. Black, easily getting him to dance with her.
 Burrs watches them, his ire rising.
 Unsuccessfully, Kate tries to get Burrs to dance – then to defuse the situation, Kate takes Queenie out of Mr. Black's arms and dances with her instead.

 Burrs' violent reaction against Mr. Black and Queenie is prohibited by the whole company dancing the Juggernaut ("The Juggernaut").
 At its end, Mr. Black and Queenie are together again.
 To get the reaction he wants from Queenie, Burrs grabs Nadine, the minor, and makes out with her.
 This enrages Kate who throws Nadine to the ground by her hair.
 Madelaine rushes to aid Nadine.
 Burrs cuts into Mr. Black and Queenie's dancing.

 Managing to have her to himself, Burrs tells Queenie to stay away from Mr. Black.
 Laughing at him, Queenie says she will do whatever she chooses.
 He twists her arm.
 They are interrupted by Oscar and Phil at the piano ("Intro to 'Wild, Wild Party'").
 Burrs releases Queenie, seeing that too many people are watching.

-Burrs and Queenie join Oscar and Phil's epic musical number based on the story of Adams and Eve – Burrs plays Adam and Queenie, Eve ("A Wild, Wild Party").
+Burrs and Queenie join Oscar and Phil's epic musical number based on the story of Adam and Eve – Burrs plays Adam and Queenie, Eve ("A Wild, Wild Party").
 Their number is interrupted by a discontented neighbor.
 Eddie and Mae yell insults to the man and the crowd goes wild.
 The two celebrate their togetherness ("Two of a Kind").

 Suddenly, Mr. Black approaches Queenie and pointedly asks why she stays with an abusive brute ("Of All the Luck").
 She reflects on her situation and comes to the conclusion that, perhaps, she has just learned to like the aggressive treatment ("Maybe I Like It This Way").